7| Overview of the Kamakura Period Swords (鎌倉時代刀概要)

 Biography

-One of my father’s friends, Mori Sensei who was also the main administrator of the organization, used to have a Japanese sword study group in his house near my house.
 I joined the study group.
-Mori sensei’s class was a very rare and valuable kind because he was able to bring in top-quality swords as study materials because of his position in the museum.
-The kind of swords we studied with were top-quality museum swords, like Juyo Bunkazai (Important Cultural Properties), Juyo-Bijutsuhin (Important Art Object).
-I don’t know how he managed to do it, but he even brought one National Treasure sword.
-Keep in mind things were a little different over 50 years ago.
-Those were the kind of swords people could only see through the glass display cases.
+Mori sensei’s class was rare and valuable because he was able to bring in top-quality swords for study materials because of his position at the museum.
+The swords we studied were high-quality museum swords, including juyo bunkazai (important cultural properties) and juyo-bijutsuhin (important art objects).
+I don’t know how he managed it, but he even brought a national treasure sword.
+Note that things were somewhat different over 50 years ago.
+Those were the kinds of swords people could only see behind glass display cases.